Trust and Use of Insecure Software

 Providing an exploit for your own software is cruel, and it turns a simple misconfiguration into a zero-day vulnerability.

-For a given piece of software, it’s important to be able to trust the author not only to not be malicious but to handle vulnerabilities responsibly.
+For a given piece of software, it’s important to be able to trust the engineers not only to not be malicious but to handle vulnerabilities responsibly.